streamblocks/streamblocks-tycho/doc/overview.md

 # Overview of the Tÿcho Code Base
-This is a draft document that will provide an overview of the Tÿcho code base.
+This document provides an overview of the Tÿcho code base.

 ## Compilation Flow
 This section gives an overview of what happens when the Tÿcho compiler, `tychoc`, is invoked.
 To compile an entity (i.e. an actor, a network or a process) with the name `Network` in the namespace `com.example`, the Tÿcho compiler can be invoked from the command-line with `tychoc com.example.Network`.
 Command-line arguments for configuring the compilation can be given to `tychoc`, for example `--source-path src`, to set the path for the source files to `src` instead of the current working directory.
 When the compiler is invoked, it scans all Cal files in the source path and loads all declarations in the namespace (`com.example`) of the given entity and checks that the given entity (`Network`) is declared in that namespace.
 The next step in the compilation is to load all depencencies.
 The namespaces of all imported names are loaded and, in turn, everything they may depend on.
 When everything has been loaded, the program is analyzed for name and type errors and other problems that can be detected at compiletime.
 That is the end of what is called the front-end of the compiler, and the intention is that all programs that reach this stage of the compilation should be able to finish successfully.